AutodeskAILab/Fusion360GalleryDataset/tools/regraph/README.md

 - `points`: Points sampled on the face in model space.
 The order is by xyz point in row first order `u0_v0, u0_v1, u0_v2... uN_vN`.
 - `normals`: Normals at the corresponding point location.
 - `trimming_mask`: Binary value indicating if the corresponding point is inside/outside the trimming boundary.

+## Face Labels
+The following labels are given for each face:
+- `operation_label`: The type of extrude operation.
+Can be one of: `CutFeatureOperation`, `IntersectFeatureOperation`, `JoinFeatureOperation`.
+- `location_in_feature_label`: The location of the face in the extrude feature.
+Can be one of `StartFace`, `SideFace`, or `EndFace`.
+- `timeline_index_label`: An integer value indicating the position in the timeline when the face was created.